-The extracted common signal will in general not by itself be enough to completely account for how every forecaster updates his or her beliefs.
+The extracted common signal will not by itself in general be enough to completely account for how every forecaster updates his or her beliefs.
 However, we can back out an implied individual signal that when combined with the observed prior and the common signal, completely account for a given forecaster's observed belief revision.

-To study the importance of individual and common signals and how it varies over time, we propose three measures of signal informativeness.
+To study the importance of individual and common information and how it varies over time, we propose three measures of signal informativeness.
 The belief update measure captures how large a revision of an agent's belief a signal leads to.
 While a natural measure of a signal's importance, the belief update measure depends on the prior of the agent and not only on the properties of the signal.
 The negative entropy measure is independent of forecasters' priors and measures how much a signal reduces the entropy over possible outcomes from a starting point of maximum entropy.
 The belief update and entropy measures are independent of the numerical values associated with different outcomes and are thus not suited to measure the precision of a signal.
-However, the precision measure of a signal, computed as the inverse of the variance of the hypothetical posterior implied by combining the signal with a uniform prior, allows us to evaluate the precision of signals.
+However, the precision measure of a signal, computed as the inverse of the variance of the hypothetical posterior implied by combining the signal with a uniform prior, allows us to evaluate the perceived precision of signals.
+Importantly, the three measures do not necessarily comove positively.
+For instance, a signal that suggests that tail events are more likely may cause a large increase in a the belief update measure, but a large decrease in the precision measure.
+The procedure also allow for that relatively precise individual and common signals may increase posterior uncertainty if they disagree about the conditional mean of an outcome.
+The precision measure of the signal informativeness of the two types of signals are thus not simply a proxy for changes in posterior uncertainty.
+This also distinguishes the method from studies that use a fully parametric linear-Gaussian statistical model to make inference about agents beliefs and signals, i.e. Barillas and Nimark (2017, 2019) and Nimark (2014).
+In such models, all signal realizations about a fixed event weakly decreases posterior uncertainty, even when signals individually imply very different conditional means.